-The museum consists of a room called Treasures of the Cathedral, where visitors can admire a collection of custody, crowns and other liturgical objects of artistic and technical quality of jewelry.
+The museum has a room called Treasures of the Cathedral, where visitors can admire a collection of monstrances, crowns and other liturgical objects of high artistic quality and goldsmithing technique.

-The room ornaments, cloths and other religious objects displayed ecclesiastical vestments, some of which are no longer used in current liturgies.
+The room of Ornaments, Cloths and other religious objects shows ecclesiastical vestments, some of which are no longer used in current liturgies.

-In room Republic religious, paintings are exhibited.
-Five works of the tacneño painter Francisco Laso, this environment is complemented by information panels that tell the history of the art of painting in Peru in the Colonial and Republican.
+In the room of Religious Paintings of the Republic five works of the painter Francisco Laso tacneño are exhibited, this environment is complemented with informative panels that relate the history of the art of painting in Peru in the viceroyalty and republican time.